Aura-healthcare/ecg_qc/sphinx-docs/docs/_build/html/_sources/ecg_qc.rst.txt

 API documentation
 ==================

-ecg_qc is a pyton library that classifies ecg signal to 0 = bad quality and 1 = good quality.
+ecg_qc is a pyton library that classifies ECG signal to 0 = bad quality and 1 = good quality.

 0 = bad quality corresponds to an ECG signal containing baseline shift, hight frequency noise which disturbs the QRS analysis.